dhong9/levelAndCrop/README.md

 Estimates and recommends image tilt and cropped dimensions

 # Installation
 You can either download this repository as a zip folder or clone it with Git.
+If you downloaded the zip folder, you will need to unzip it.

 ![Repo options](./assets/screenshots/repoOptions.png)